 A prison does not have to make modifications to a service, program, or activity if doing so would "fundamentally alter the nature of the service, program, or activity."
-129 A fundamental alteration has to be so big that something essential is lost.
+A fundamental alteration has to cause something essential to be lost.
 This allows prisons to balance the rights of incarcerated people with disabilities against the integrity of its services, programs, and activities.
-130 If you are seeking a change that would make it difficult for the prison to provide the particular service, program, or activity to other incarcerated people, this could be considered a fundamental alteration that the prison does not have to provide.
-131
+If you are seeking a change that would make it difficult for the prison to provide the particular service, program, or activity to other incarcerated people, this could be considered a fundamental alteration that the prison does not have to provide.

-Courts will likely consider the circumstances surrounding a modification when determining if such modification is a fundamental alteration, 132 and will expect the prison to provide support for their claim that a modification is a fundamental alteration.
-133 Examples of modifications that might not be considered fundamental alterations include the provision of a shower chair, a non-slip shower floor, and installation of shower handrails.
-134 The determination of whether a modification is a fundamental one is very dependent on the facts of a given case, and courts will look closely to the specific circumstances surrounding your situation.
-135
+Courts will likely consider the circumstances surrounding a modification when determining if it is a fundamental alteration, and will expect the prison to provide support for their claim that a modification is a fundamental alteration.
+Examples of modifications likely not to be considered fundamental alterations include a shower chair, a non-slip shower floor, and the installation of shower handrails.
+The determination of whether a modification is a fundamental one is dependent on the facts of a given case, and courts should look closely at the specific circumstances surrounding your situation.